-Are you doomed to slower reflexes and poor memory as you age?
-Not necessarily!
+You're not doomed to slower reflexes and poor memory as you age!
 Every person’s brain, like their body, is uniquely different.
 Not everyone is subject to the slowing down of mental faculties that tends to come with aging.
+Boost your brain power with these 7 tips.

 Like every muscle, the brain needs stimulation and exercise to sustain its function.
 Exercising the brain has as many benefits as exercising the body.
 You’ll be able to remember things later on in life, you won’t forget as many details about other people, and you won’t have as many “senior moments” as perhaps you may fear.